-Pension and national insurance contributions for the U.A.E. citizens are made by the Bank in accordance with Federal Decree Law No. 2 of 2000.
+Pension and national insurance contributions for the U.A.E. citizens are made by the Bank in accordance with the applicable laws and regulations for U.A.E. citizens.

 (q) Impairment of non-financial assets

 Assets that have an indefinite useful life are not subject to amortization and are tested annually for impairment.
 Assets that are subject to amortization are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.